ServusCarolus/tl-switch/README.md

     tl-switch no

 If one changes context in the middle of a session, the search paths will not change.
-What this means is:
+What this means is, in short, one must exit and restart the session to avoid errors.
+Here is why:

  1. If the initial path was /opt/tex/$USER/bin and you run `tl-switch no`, the original path will not find anything and the system distro will work out of `/usr/bin` and `/usr/share/texlive`.
 Invoking `tl-switch yes` will cause the original path to work again and the distro version will not be used.
+BUT this context switch can confuse programs like `kpsewhich`.

- 2. If the initial path was `/usr/bin`, then running `tl-switch yes` will not change $PATH.
+ 2. If the initial path was `/usr/bin`, then running `tl-switch yes` will not change `$PATH`.
 Sourcing `.profile` and the like will work in a terminal window, but only in that terminal window.
-One must exit and restart the session for the path to work in all of the session.
-(Of course, I am assuming that this is an X session started from a graphical session login.)

  3. In general, one should first set up the system TeX packages as root.
 After that, have the default TeXlive session in the root account point to the current version of TeXlive.
 When updating system TeXlive packages, first use `tl-switch no` before updating, then revert back to the current TL version.

 See Step 3 above for more on how to tackle these issues.